crane-9/cs260/final_assignment/README.md

     StoryNode *paths[5]; // Setting a limit of 5 for simplicity

     // Narrative text
-    std::string narration;
+    string narration;
-    std::string title; // A unique name for the node/page/location.
+    string title; // A unique name for the node/page/location.
 };
 ```